Mary had a little lamb . . . or two

 of two lambs.
 If the flock has to travel far for food and water,

 it's usually better to have one strong lamb than two or three

 smaller lambs that may struggle to keep up.
 Smaller, weaker lambs

-that lag behind the flock are more likely to be killed by predators.
+that lag behind the flock are more likely to starve, die from exposure, or be killed by predators.

 The weight of newborn lambs varies by breed, sex of lamb, litter